YunoHost-Apps/peertube_ynh/doc/screenshots/POST_INSTALL.md

 - Insecure TLS : checked
 - Search base : ou=users,dc=yunohost,dc=org
 All YunoHost users will be allowed to login as peertube user.

-If you are facing any problem or want to improve this app, please open a new issue here: https://github.com/YunoHost-Apps/peertube_ynh